Perry Chen Says He Wants To Revitalize Kickstarter. Employees Say He’s Doing the Opposite.

 In 2001, Chen had the idea for an online platform through which crowds could pledge money for a project, risk free.
 Kickstarter launched in 2009 and almost instantly saw meteoric growth.
 Within a year, Time magazine named Kickstarter one of the “Best Inventions of 2010.”
 Within two, the company was boasting that its $150 million in contributions outpaced the National Endowment for the Arts.
 In 2014, Chen stepped aside as CEO to become the company’s chair and Strickler, another cofounder, took over.
 The next year, Kickstarter users pledged more than $600 million for nearly 80,000 projects, according to research firm ICO Partners.
 It was a rocket.

 What’s more, Kickstarter positioned itself as a new kind of company, with a “creator-centric mission” that balanced profit with arts patronage and attracted many of its early staff.
-After Strickler took over, employees said, he hired deliberately, and personally pushed to make diversity a priority: Of the nine members of Kickstarter’s executive team under Strickler, only two were men.
+After Strickler took over, employees said, he hired deliberately, and personally pushed to make diversity a priority: Of the eight members of Kickstarter’s executive team under Strickler, only two were men.
 A former employee called the company’s culture at the time “mission-centric,” but with “an injection of practicality.”

 In 2015, Kickstarter formalized this commitment to community, restructuring its business model to become a public benefit corporation (PBC) and vowing to never go public or sell.
 Even as growth slowed, the company promoted itself as a cultural standard-bearer, a new and admirable kind of startup.
 According to its first public benefit statement, released in March 2017, the company has engaged in various public policy issues.
 It also boasted that a majority of its staff were women and that it paid its CEO far less than other companies relative to what an average employee earns.